cknost/nginx-compile-script/readme.md

 # Nginx compile Script

-Nginx compile script for RHEL and clones.
+Nginx compile script for RHEL and Debian.

-Tested with Rocky Linux.
+Tested with Rocky Linux and Debian 11.

+With io_uring, hpack push, http3, boringssl, bortli and more.